Abdellatif Mohamed

-Abdellatif Mohamed Ahmed Mohamed (born December 8, 1995) is an Egyptian Greco-Roman wrestler.
+Abdellatif Mohamed (عبد اللطيف محمد, born 8 December 1995) is an Egyptian Greco-Roman wrestler.
 He competed in the men's Greco-Roman 130 kg event at the 2016 Summer Olympics, in which he was eliminated in the round of 32 by Oleksandr Chernetskyi.

 In 2021, he competed in the men's 130 kg event at the 2020 Summer Olympics held in Tokyo, Japan.

 He won the gold medal in his event at the 2022 African Wrestling Championships held in El Jadida, Morocco.
 He won the silver medal in the 130 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
 He competed in the 130 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

 He lost his bronze medal match in the 130 kg event at the 2024 Summer Olympics in Paris, France.